Executive Summary

 Weight: Slight Underweight

-We added to our underweight to fund an increase in small cap equities.
-Our decision is not due to concerns with investment grade bonds, but rather the belief that there are greater return opportunities elsewhere.
+Last month we added to our underweight to fund an increase in small-cap equities.
+Our decision was not due to concerns with investment-grade bonds, but rather the belief that there are greater return

 Duration